 GeneCards Summary for PRKCB Gene

-PRKCB (Protein Kinase C, Beta) is a Protein Coding gene.
-Diseases associated with PRKCB include myotonic dystrophy 1 and diabetic macular edema.
-Among its related pathways are MAPK signaling pathway and Ras signaling pathway.
-GO annotations related to this gene include chromatin binding and histone binding.
+PRKCB (Protein Kinase C Beta) is a Protein Coding gene.
+Diseases associated with PRKCB include Diabetic Macular Edema and Microvascular Complications Of Diabetes 5.
+Among its related pathways are Development VEGF signaling via VEGFR2 - generic cascades and IL-2 Pathway.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKCA.